ryanscottaudio/react-ken-burns-video/README.md

-# ken-burns-video
+# react-ken-burns-video
-Edit and save a video of a Ken Burns effect on a photo of your choice.
+React component used to create, edit, and save a video of a Ken Burns effect on a photo of your choice.